Machine-Labz/cloak/docs/docs/overview/visual-flow.md

 # Visual Flow

-The repository ships a detailed ASCII diagram in [`docs/VISUAL_FLOW.md`](../VISUAL_FLOW.md).
-This page highlights the key sequences and links to the full diagram for reference.
+This page provides visual representations of the deposit and withdraw flows with ASCII diagrams showing the key sequences and interactions between components.

 ## Deposit Path